BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 + Die Politik der Gesllschaft (The Politics of Society) {% cite luhmann:2002 %}
 + Die Gesllschaft der Gesellschaft (The Society of Society) {% cite luhmann:1998 %}

 is notoriously dense, and his theory clashes with the Western concept of the *sovereign individual* {% cite moeller:2011 %}.
+Note that each title has a double meaning, e.g. *The Science of Society* discusses the social system called science but it is also a description of society hinting at the fact that there is no perspective from outside.
+Therefore, *The Society of Society* is a self-description of society.

 Additionally, Luhmann sidesteps moral language and offers no prescriptive or normative framework.
 Those looking to his theory for answers on what to do will likely be disappointed.